 The program receives approximately 3,700 applications in a typical year.
 In recent years, we have received as many as 4,500 applications and as few as 2,800 applications.

-There are four Application Deadlines, which can be found on the main admissions page.
+There are three Application Deadlines, which can be found on the main admissions page.

-Note: the GMAT and TOEFL must be taken on or before the designated deadline.
+Note: the GMAT, GRE, and TOEFL must be taken on or before the designated deadline.
 Your complete online application must be submitted prior to 11:59 PM Pacific Standard Time the evening of the deadline.
 In addition, all supplemental materials must be postmarked on or before the deadline date.

 You may cut and paste formatted text into the Berkeley-Haas application.
 However, please note that the format of your responses may change.
 This happens because different web browsers and word processing applications all behave a little differently and interact adversely at times with our online application.
 Please consider these best practices: